 - PhD, California University of Pennsylvania

-Dr. Ritchie has been a member of the Philadelphia Police Department since 1996.
-Currently, Dr. Ritchie holds the rank of Captain and is the Commanding Officer of the 7th District.
+Dr. Ritchie has been a member of the Philadelphia Police Department since 1996 and currently holds the rank of Inspector.
 Dr. Ritchie is the recipient of numerous departmental commendations, including one for Bravery and another for Heroism.
 In 2001, Dr. Ritchie was the recipient of the Commonwealth of Pennsylvania State Senate Award for Bravery.
 In 2012, Dr. Ritchie was the recipient of the Citizens Crime Commission Award for Heroism.

 Dr. Ritchie is a graduate of class #297 of the School of Police Staff & Command at Northwestern University, where he served as class Vice-President.
 Upon graduation from Northwestern University, Dr. Ritchie was awarded the prestigious Franklin Kreml Award.
 Dr. Ritchie is also a graduate of the Police Supervisory In-Service Training Program (POSIT) and the Advanced Police Executive Development Training Program (POLEX) at Pennsylvania State University.

 In cooperation with fellow members of Fairleigh-Dickinson University, Dr. Ritchie developed the Executive Leadership Program for Public Safety Personnel, which began in February 2012 at the School of Administrative Science.
 Dr. Ritchie has been an Adjunct Instructor at Fairleigh-Dickinson University since 2009.
-Dr. Ritchie teaches courses at both the Undergraduate and the Graduate level.
+Dr. Ritchie teaches courses at both the undergraduate and graduate levels.

 Important Note: Faculty profiles may include links to one or more non-FDU websites, including websites self-maintained by faculty to provide additional information about their publications, scholarly pursuits, and other information of interest.
 If you click on these links, you will be leaving the FDU-maintained website and will be directed to a site that is not under the control of FDU.
 FDU is not responsible for the content or accessibility of linked non-FDU websites.
 If, however, you experience a problem with the content or accessibility of a linked website, please contact us using the information on our Accessibility page.